 Currently there's no confirmed date, nor even a hint by Apple around the subject of a Siri-enabled speaker.
-Given Apple's recent WWDC 2016 conference, where they opened Siri to third-party developers, we could see the use of Siri SDK in an upcoming speaker.
+Given Apple's WWDC 2016 conference, when they opened Siri to third-party developers, we could see the use of Siri SDK in an upcoming speaker.

-Given the timing and release date of previous hardware, we would expect Apple to either launch Apple Home at their autumn event in 2016, alongside the rumoured iPhone 7 and Apple Watch 2 or at a separate event in March 2017.
+Given the timing and release date of previous hardware, we would expect Apple to launch Apple Home at an event in March 2017, or later in the year at WWDC 2017.

 Apple Home UK price rumours: How much will Apple Home cost?

 Apple have to be competitive, and will most likely price their product close to the Amazon Echo and Google Home.
 The Echo is priced at £149.99/$179.99, with the cheaper Echo Dot available for £49.99/$49.99, while Google Home is currently only available in the U.S. for $129.